This article applies to: Software Licensing

 LabVIEW is currently licensed for institutional use only.
 The software may be purchased by Cornell University staff and faculty via interdepartmental charge, and can be installed onto institution-owned machines.

-Our LabVIEW license runs from 14 July through 13 July of the following calendar year.
+Our LabVIEW license runs from July 14 through July 13 of the following calendar year.
 All LabVIEW licenses expire on the same date, regardless of the date of initial purchase.
 We are not able to offer prorated pricing.

 LabVIEW downloads are available directly from National Instruments.
 You will need to register an account on the vendor's website and use your LabVIEW Serial Number to complete registration.